-- A. These roads will be required to meet a 30-MPH design speed, and 250 foot centerline radius. - B. A fifty (50) foot dedicated easement shall be granted to the Owners' Association.
+- A. These roads will be required to meet a 30-MPH design speed, and 250-foot centerline radius. - B. A fifty (50) foot dedicated easement shall be granted to the Owners' Association.
 If a public street, there must be fifty (50) feet of dedicated right-of-way.
-The purpose of the easement should be stated on the Plat. - (b) Private Street Requirements.
+The purpose of the easement should be stated on the Plat. - C. Include twelve (12) foot utility easement outside of fifty (50) feet - (b) Private Street Requirements.
 In all cases where private streets are permitted per these Subdivision Regulations an Owner's Association shall be formed to control and maintain the streets as specified in Section 1106.04(i).
 Staff shall verify that submitted Owners' Association documents have been properly filed with the appropriate government bodies and shall be recorded on the Subdivision Plat.
-The approval of a private street does not provide for or imply responsibility for construction, repair, replacement, or maintenance, (including but not limited to: snow or ice removal, dust control, drainage, mowing, tree trimming, etc.) of any private street by any government body.
-All responsibility and liability remains with the Owners' Association and owners of the lots served by the private street.
+The approval of a private street does not provide for or imply responsibility for construction, repair, replacement, or maintenance, (including but not limited to snow or ice removal, dust control, drainage, mowing, tree trimming, etc.) of any private street by any government body.
+All responsibility and liability remain with the Owners' Association and owners of the lots served by the private street.
 Deed restrictions for private streets are required to include the following language:

-The undersigned grantee (s) hereby acknowledge (s) that (he, she) understand that the premises described herein is located on a private nondedicated street.
+The undersigned grantee (s) hereby acknowledge (s) that (he, she) understand that the premises described herein is located on a private non-dedicated street.
 The Owners' Association is responsible or liable for the care, repair, replacement, snow or ice removal, dust control, drainage, mowing, tree trimming, or maintenance of said private street.
-The Owners' Association for such Development shall indemnify, defend and hold harmless all governmental bodies for any and all such claims of any kind or nature that may arise or be related to the private street.
+The Owners' Association for such Development shall indemnify, defend, and hold harmless all governmental bodies for any and all such claims of any kind or nature that may arise or be related to the private street.